Home | | | Bio | | | Gallery | | | Rocks in my Head | | | The Centre of the Universe | | | Mailing List | | | Contact |

 And my mother was a seamstress par excellence.
 When we were small, my darling mother remade winter coats and hats for my brother and me from her outdated good quality wool garments.
 Apparently, my rework ethic is in the blood.

-For eight years after graduating from the Ontario College of Art and Design in 1993, I taught sculpture at Toronto's Harbourfront Centre and in the North York Board of Education's Summer Studio program.
+For eight years after graduating from the Ontario College of Art and Design in 1993, I taught sculpture at Toronto's Harbourfront Centre and with the Toronto District School Board's Summer Studio program.
 In teaching, the most interesting and also the most challenging idea to impart is that we don't know what a piece of art will look like when it's finished.
 We only know that one step in the creative process informs the next and that the result is always a surprise.

 My artwork has been shown in several galleries in Toronto including York Quay, A Space, Papermill, Propeller, John B. Aird, Leslie Grove and in the Bridgepoint Health Corporate Installation.
 At the American Museum of Quilts and Textiles in San Jose, California I exhibited an 8 x 6 foot sculptural paper quilt.
 I have participated in The Artist Project, Riverdale Art Walk (RAW) and Art Walk North.